ChipsAhoyM/personal-website/content/publication/AAAI23/index.md

 ---
-title: 'NEST: Neural Event Stack for Event-based Image Enhancement'
+title: 'Polarization-Aware Low-Light Image Enhancement'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Chu Zhou
   - admin
+  - Youwei Lyu
-  - Chu Zhou
+  - Si Li
-  - Hanyue Lou
+  - Chao Xu
   - and Boxin Shi

 # Author notes (optional)